alibabacloud-howto/opensource_with_apsaradb/apache-shardingsphere-postgresql/README.md

 ![image.png](https://github.com/alibabacloud-howto/opensource_with_apsaradb/raw/main/apache-ofbiz/images/ecs-logon.png)

-Java 8 and PostgreSQL client had already been installed automatically in [Terraform scrip](https://github.com/alibabacloud-howto/opensource_with_apsaradb/blob/main/apache-shardingsphere-postgresql/deployment/terraform/main.tf) in Step 1.
+Java 8 and PostgreSQL client had already been installed automatically in the resource ``null_resource`` in [Terraform scrip](https://github.com/alibabacloud-howto/opensource_with_apsaradb/blob/main/apache-shardingsphere-postgresql/deployment/terraform/main.tf) in Step 1.

 Execute the following commands to download and unzip the ShardingSphere proxy.
 In this tutorial, I am using the ``apache-shardingsphere-5.0.0``.